Balfour Water System

-The system was constructed in 1947 under the ownership of the Balfour Irrigation District
+The system was constructed in 1947 under the ownership of the Balfour Irrigation District.

 As a condition of the Balfour system becoming a RDCK service, a water treatment plant was installed in January, 2011.
-The new plant allows for a multi-barrier approach to treatment through a combination of filtration, UV disinfection, and chlorine residual disinfection.
+The plant allows for a multi-barrier approach to treatment through a combination of filtration, UV disinfection, and chlorine residual disinfection.
 The upgrade also included the installation of a SCADA system, which allows for remote system monitoring.

 The system includes a 450,000 litre reservoir.
 Installation of a second reservoir, located above the portion of the community at higher elevation, is planned for the future.

 This system does not support fire-fighting.
 At present, the reservoir capacity is insufficient to meet the increased water demands that would be associated with fire suppression.
+However, the Balfour Water System was reviewed by the Fire Underwriters Survey in 2014 and is now recognized as having a dwelling protection grade based on available flows from one hydrant.
+You can get additional information from your insurance provider.

 The Balfour population is expected to grow in future years.
 Historic reports estimated that there will be demand for 200 new connections within 20 years.
 A 2009 assessment of the system indicated that the current distribution network could be inadequate to serve the water demands of these additional connections.
 This finding, in addition to the challenges posed by aging system infrastructure, will require full replacement of the distribution system within several decades.